Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 with links
 and attachments.

-Pause.
+…

-Let me give you an Aunt Truth rule that saves people.
+Now here is an Aunt Truth rule that will save you.

-If something feels rushed,
+If something feels rushed

+…

 pause.

-If it feels like pressure,
+If it feels like pressure

+…

 pause.

 Because pressure is the trick.

-Pause
+And the pause
 is the power.

-Small laugh.

-Now here is the good news.
+…

 You do not have to be a hacker to protect yourself.